ares-dev05/postgrescontributor/postgresql16/Shruthi Gowda.md

 multiYear: false
 ---

-This is the body of Alexander Korotkov's profile page.
+This is the body of Shruthi Gowda's profile page.